tartley/missile-commander/README.md

 # Low priority Features

+* Try FSAA instead of drawing with AA=true
 * Attract mode animations on Intro screen?
 * Animation on launch, to progress to Intro screen?
 * GPUParticles: